Exact Label Recovery in Euclidean Random Graphs: Models and Main Results

 In the following, we present the impossibility and the achievability results for exact recovery in the GHCM.
 There exists an information-theoretic threshold below which no estimator succeeds in exact recovery.
 Above this threshold, exact recovery is efficiently possible with some assumptions.
 First, we present the negative result.
-Let $\theta_i = (p_{i1}, \cdots, p_{ik})$ be the vector of distributions $P_{i\cdot}$ associated with the prior $\pi$.
-Recall the definition of CH divergence $D_+(\cdot, \cdot)$ between two vectors of distributions defined in \eqref{def:ch-discrete} and \eqref{def:ch-continuous}.
+Recall the definition of CH divergence $D_+(\cdot, \cdot)$ between two vectors of distributions defined in \eqref{def:ch-discrete} and \eqref{def:ch-continuous}. \xn{Let $\theta_i = (p_{i1}, \cdots, p_{ik})$ be the vector of distributions $P_{i\cdot}$ associated with the prior $\pi$.}

 \begin{theorem}[Impossibility] Any estimator fails to achieve exact recovery for $G\sim \text{GHCM}(\lambda, n, \pi, P, d)$ if \begin{enumerate} \item[(a)] $\lambda \nu_d \min_{i \neq j} D_+(\theta_i, \theta_j) < 1$; or \item[(b)] $d=1$, $\lambda<1$, and $|\Omega_{\pi, P}|\ge 2$. \end{enumerate} \end{theorem}